IMAP-Science-Operations-Center/imap_processing/docs/source/development/style-guide/requirement-and-issue-tracking.rst

 Requriements Mapping
 ~~~~~~~~~~~~~~~~~~~~

-* Each level 4 requirement is mapped to at least one SIT
+* Each level 4 requirement is mapped to at least one SIT.
-* Each level 4 requirement relevant to the upcoming SIT is decomposed into level 5 requirements that, together, cover the testing requirements of the SIT
+* Each level 4 requirement relevant to the upcoming SIT is decomposed into level 5 requirements that, together, cover the testing requirements of the SIT.
-* The level 5 requirement creation is incremental as we move through development for each SIT
+* The level 5 requirement creation is incremental as we move through development for each SIT.
-* Each Level 5 requirement will have implementation tasks (sub-issues) that fully cover the Level 5 requirement and contain implementation specific information
+* Each Level 5 requirement will have implementation tasks (sub-issues) that fully cover the Level 5 requirement and contain implementation specific information.

 .. image:: ../../_static/req-decomposition.png
    :alt: Requirement decomposition diagram